Standout How To

 • Handlers can capture &mut references to state

-• No Send + Sync requirement on handlers
+• No Send + Sync requirements—CLI apps are single-threaded

 Appendix: Common Errors and Troubleshooting